South African referee Victor Gomes to officiate Afcon 2019 final | Goal.com

 South African referee Victor Gomes to officiate Afcon 2019 final

-While South Africa may have been eliminated in the quarter-finals of the 2019 Africa Cup of Nations (Afcon), they will enjoy representation in the final.
+While South Africa were eliminated in the quarter-finals of the 2019 Africa Cup of Nations (Afcon), they will enjoy representation in the final.

 South African referee Victor Gomes will take charge of the showdown between Senegal and Algeria which brings down the curtain on the competition.

-Gomes almost certainly put himself into the bad books of Ghana fans after he disallowed what appeared to be a legitimate goal from Andre Ayew against Tunisia, and the Black Stars were eventually bundled out of the tournament following a penalty shootout loss.
+Gomes won't have many fans in Ghana after he disallowed what appeared to be a legitimate goal from Andre Ayew against Tunisia, and the Black Stars were eventually bundled out of the tournament following a penalty shootout loss.

 Gomes was only one of two South Africans referees chosen to represent the nation with the other being assistant referee Zakhele Siwela.